Shopify/ruby-lsp/jekyll/design-and-roadmap.markdown

 - Explore speeding up indexing by making Prism AST allocations lazy
 - [Add range formatting support for formatters that do support it]
 - [Add ERB support]
-- Explore allowing addons to add support for arbitrary file types
+- Explore allowing add-ons to add support for arbitrary file types
-- Allow the Ruby LSP to connect to a typechecker addon to improve accuracy
+- Allow the Ruby LSP to connect to a typechecker add-on to improve accuracy
 - Make the Ruby LSP’s default functionality act as a fallback for the more accurate typechecker results
-- Introduce a mechanism for addons to be automatically detected without needing user configuration
+- Introduce a mechanism for add-ons to be automatically detected without needing user configuration

 [Ruby on Rails Community survey]: https://rails-hosting.com/2022/#ruby-rails-version-updates
 [Sorbet]: https://sorbet.org/